-Student Name Date aks into the ground.
-Moisture can come from rain, assing between particles of soil, sand, gravel, or rock he water cycle.
-Groundwater can move through the ground seeps.
-Also, water in a lake can soak down and discharge into a lake or stream via springs and into the ground and become groundwater. sand.
-Water can also move through cracks tiny spaces, or pores, between particles of gravel or in some rock formations.
-An area that holds a lot of ells drilled deep into the ground pump groundwater cities, houses in the country, or to crops. or contaminated.
-When pollutants leak, spi and drinkable, but groundwater can become polluted ll, or are carelessly dumped on the ground, they can aw in your investigations, these pollutants can List the important vocabulary words in the se paragraphs.
-How are surface water and groundwater co nnected?
-What is meant when we say: "Pollutants do o not 'go away; there is no 'away'"?
-What is one thing you can do to prevent gro oundwater contamination?
+Student Name Date as into the ground.
+Moisture can come from rain, ssing between particles of soil, sand, gravel, or rock and discharge into a lake or stream via springs and sand.
+Water can also move through cracks in ny spaces, or pores, between particles of gravel or a some rock formations.
+An area that holds a lot of is drilled deep into the ground pump groundwater cities, houses in the country, or to crops. or contaminated.
+When pollutants leak, spill nd drinkable, but groundwater can become polluted, or are carelessly dumped on the ground, they can w in your investigations, these pollutants can List the important vocabulary words in these e paragraphs.
+How are surface water and groundwater con nected?
+What is meant when we say: "Pollutants do not 'go away; there is no 'away'"?
+What is one thing you can do to prevent grou undwater contamination?

-Student Name Date Student Data Sheet: Groundwater Contamina For this experiment, you will follow the instruction descriptions, observations, and conclusions in the ons to create a model.
-Record your predictions, Prediction - What do you think will happen who and your pollutant? en you pour water (rain) over your landscape Description - Describe the physical properties of of each of the soils in your landscape.
-Observation - Record what happens when you pollutant.
-Record ONLY what you see happening EVERYTHING you see happening.
-Conclusion - Why do you think this happened?
+Student Name Date Student Data Sheet: Groundwater Contami For this experiment, you will follow the instruct descriptions, observations, and conclusions in the tions to create a model.
+Record your predictions, Prediction - What do you think will happen wand your pollutant? when you pour water (rain) over your landscape Description - Describe the physical properties s of each of the soils in your landscape.
+Observation - Record what happens when yo pollutant.
+Record ONLY what you see happening EVERYTHING you see happening. u pour water (rain) over your landscape and your ng and be specific.
+Try to observe Conclusion - Why do you think this happened d?
 Why are pollutants harmful to groundwater?

-Student Name Date Student Data Sheet: Groundwater Contamination - Point For this experiment, you will follow the instructions to create descriptions, observations, and conclusions in the spaces provides a model.
-Record your predictions, Prediction - What do you think will happen when you pour into the perched cup?
-What does this cup represent? the water and dissolved drink mix Description - Describe the physical properties of each of th ne soils in your landscape.
-Observation - Record what happens when you introduce the landscape.
-Record ONLY what you see happening and be specified by EVERYTHING you see happening.
+Student Name Date Student Data Sheet: Groundwater Contamination - For this experiment, you will follow the instructions to cre descriptions, observations, and conclusions in the spaces p ate a model.
+Record your predictions, Prediction - What do you think will happen when you pointo the perched cup?
+What does this cup represent?
+Description - Describe the physical properties of each of f the soils in your landscape.
+Observation - Record what happens when you introduce landscape.
+Record ONLY what you see happening and be EVERYTHING you see happening.
 Conclusion - Why do you think this happened?
-Why are po ollutants harmful to groundwater?
+Why are e pollutants harmful to groundwater?

 Student Name Date

 Investigation Question:

 Materials needed for my investigation:

 My first step will be to

-My next step will be to

 My next step will be to